 Buying, leasing, financing, or maintaining a commercial property is a major investment for stakeholders in New Jersey.
 With a structurally sound commercial building, business owners and investors can maximize their revenue generation capacity.
 They can ensure a healthy and safe environment for occupants while avoiding unwanted expenditures on unidentified or late-identified construction defects.
 Moreover, it enables them to comply with building codes and regulations.

 To monitor their building’s condition, commercial property owners must hire a certified building inspection engineer to conduct an assessment.
-NJ structural engineer[JG1] [SL2] will evaluate several critical components in the building, such as the structural frame and envelope, fire suppression systems, HVAC systems, and electrical and mechanical systems.
+A NJ structural engineer[JG1] [SL2] will evaluate several critical components in the building, such as the structural frame and envelope, fire suppression systems, HVAC systems, and electrical and mechanical systems.

 These parts of the commercial property play different roles in keeping it safe and reliable.
 For example, the frame connects the columns, beams, girders, and trusses that give the structure support and shape.
 Proper framing provides stability and ensures the building will not collapse.
 Furthermore, the building envelope is designed to protect the interior from external elements, primarily water intrusion.